murat-erdogan/miscellaneous/ezsql_connect/readme.md

-If you don't set $encoding='utf8' you may have trouble with encodings!
+If you don't set $encoding='utf8' you may have trouble with encoding!

 bear in mind that...